salvatorecorvaglia/luna/CONTRIBUTING.md

 # Contributing to Luna 🌙

-First off, thank you for taking the time to contribute!
-Contributions from the community make Luna better for everyone.

-Here is a guide to help get you started with development and to ensure a smooth contribution process.
+Thank you for your interest in contributing to **Luna**!
+We welcome contributions, bug reports, feature requests, and security improvements from the community.

 ---